Umbra999/Analytics-Preventer/README.md

 - Common Analytics & Spyware

 THIS LIST IS NOT COMPLETED!
 IT MIGHT ALSO WORK ON OTHER GAMES WHICH USE THE SAME API!

+If you only want to Block specific Url's feel free to modify the Blocklist for yourself or edit your host manually.

+If i missed anything or something got broken feel free to create an Issue.